inUtil-info/whin2-contrib/README.md

 ## Set-up:

 The nodes described below share a configuration node that stores your user credentials.
-To get your user credentials you need to become a whin user first.
+You need to become a whin user to get your user credentials.
 There's a free Tier for home-Lab owners which will cover (hopefully) all your needs.

-If you click on this [link](https://www.youtube.com/watch?v=uOZ-oH4kP58) you can watch a step-by-step video showing how to get subscribed to the **free Tier**.
+If you click on this [link](https://www.youtube.com/watch?v=uOZ-oH4kP58) you can watch a step-by-step video showing how to get subscribed to whin **free Tier**.

 If you don't like following videos, the back-end API documentation and how-to tutorials can be found [here](https://rapidapi.com/inutil-inutil-default/api/whin2/).

-To set up whin, open the configuration node, fill in the field *ApiKey* and you'll be all set.
+Once you get subscribed, open the configuration node and fill in the field *ApiKey*.
+That's all you need to do to start using whin.

+### About the ApiKey:
-The *ApiKey* field is expecting a string, numbers and letters, with no spaces.
-Check this [video](https://www.youtube.com/watch?v=uOZ-oH4kP58) to see from where can you copy the key that you have to paste on the config node.
+The *ApiKey* field is expecting a string, numbers and letters with no spaces. if you get stucked, check this [video](https://www.youtube.com/watch?v=uOZ-oH4kP58) and see from where can you copy the key that you have to paste on the config node.

 ![Config](./icons/config-node.png)